rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Note on item: <CITE>Library copy: Number line on title page verso indicates 3rd printing: "10 9 8 7 6 5 4 3"</CITE>

 >Example:
->Note on item: <CITE>Library copy: Publisher’s code “B-O” on t.p. verso indicates printed Feb.
+>Note on item: <CITE>Library copy: Publisher’s code “B-O” on title page verso indicates printed Feb.
 1914; see Boutell, H.S.
 First editions (4th ed., rev. and enl.)</CITE>

 <a name="3.22.35.4">3.22.35.4</a> **Alternative rule**.
 If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or item within a single edition or issue (see [Precataloging decisions, I.01.9.1](/DCRMR/introduction/#I.01.9.1)) and the manifestation lacks an edition statement, transcribe statements such as the following as a designation of edition, even if they represent a substantially unchanged impression of that edition: a statement consisting entirely or chiefly of characters that are neither numeric nor alphabetic; a statement consisting of one or more letters or numbers without accompanying words; or a statement consisting only of words that convey numbers.